EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/dryad.md

 the armor you wear would leave you with a lower AC.
 A shield's benefits apply as normal when you use your natural armor.

+#### Home Terrain
+You are particularly skilled at tracking in wooded areas.
+You have advantage on Wisdom (Survival) checks when tracking creatures in the forest.

 #### Languages
 You can speak, read, and write Dryadic and Dwarven Imperial.
 The Dryadic language is a dialect of Nymphic that should only be spoken in the forest or